Ah, the time has come, my last Celtic Symbols article “the Triskele”. Pronounced “Treeskeel or Try Skeel”

-Again with this article if you have been following for some time I will try to keep things as non-technical as possible so that by the end of it you will have a much better understanding of the Triskele and its history.
+With this article, if you have been following for some time, I will try to keep things as non-technical as possible so that by the end of it you will have a much better understanding of the Triskele and its history.

 Don’t let their similarities fool you they are quite different.
 I covered all about the Triquetra in this article.

 Whether you are looking for a trendy tattoo or a designer piece of inspired jewellery, it is important to know the main differences between the two.